-And just as dipping an apple in lemon juice stops discoloration, so does vitamin C protect your brain against free radical damage.
+And just as dipping an apple in lemon juice (with lots of vitamin C) stops discoloration, so does vitamin C protect the brain against free radical damage.

-Since neurodegenerative diseases typically involve high levels of oxidative stress, vitamin C shows promise for treating ischemic stroke, Alzheimer’s disease, Parkinson’s disease and Huntington’s disease.
-(8)
+Since neurodegenerative diseases typically involve high levels of oxidative stress, vitamin C shows promise for treating ischemic stroke, Alzheimer’s disease, Parkinson’s disease, and Huntington’s disease.

 Vitamin C’s antioxidant power can be enhanced further when taken with vitamin E.

 A large study confirmed the power of this pair for preventing memory loss and lowering the risk of developing Alzheimer’s and dementia by 60%.

 A meta analysis of studies found that a diet rich in vitamins C and E is linked to a significantly reduced risk of Alzheimer’s disease.

 Mercury gets into our bodies from seafood and from amalgam (“silver”) dental fillings.